-- immediately call and signal No ball. - when the ball is dead, direct the captain of the fielding side to suspend the bowler immediately from bowling - inform the other umpire for the reason for this action.
+- immediately call and signal No ball.

+- when the ball is dead, direct the captain of the fielding side to suspend the bowler immediately from bowling

 The bowler thus suspended shall not be allowed to bowl again in that innings.

 If applicable, the over shall be completed by another bowler, who shall neither have bowled any part of the previous over, nor be allowed to bowl any part of the next over.